glycerine/rbook/README.md

 Our rbook may then wish to copy the file version of plots for safe keeping into the archive.
-Update: yes, it copies them into a directory, .rbook, in the current directory.
+Update: yes, it copies them into a directory, my.rbook.plots, in the current directory (assuming my.rbook is the file name).

-Since sometimes plots are built up interactively, we may want to have a final() command added to R to tell rbook to consolidate into just the nice finished plot.
+Since sometimes plots are built up interactively, we wait until ready and given the final sv() command added to R to tell rbook to consolidate into just the nice finished plot.

 how to get the code snippets
 ----------------------------

-We'll try embedding R in our Go program 'rbook', and have it all in one process, so that we get a chance to see each command that comes through before it is passed to R.

-This seems vastly better than hacking ESS and trying to hook the code evaluation from there.

-Since rbook should be saving everything to disk, so if we have to restart that shouldn't be a problem.
-Plus we'll know that rbook is always up if the wrapped R is running.
-And it is simple that it is all in the place; and we cannot miss any commands that way.

-Also with wrapping R, the wrapper Go code can recognize plot commands automatically, and not require anything extra complicated to always save them to disk; perhaps copying them into the archive, and associating them with the code.

-I'm liking this wrapper idea, simple single process idea.
+We embeded R in our Go program 'rbook'.
+So R and Go are all in one process.
+This

 We have embedr already working and it provides an API into executing arbitrary R code from Go.